 You will no longer be charged by us for recycling service on your City utility bill or property taxes.

-- Collection dates: new collection calendars will be mailed to you in September by MMBC.
+- Collection dates: new collection calendars will be mailed by MMBC in September.

-- Cart pullout service: if we already provide you with this extra service, Waste Management will contact you about continuing it.
+- Cart pullout service: if the City has been providing you with this extra service, the new service provider will contact you about continuing it.

 Access to recycling carts in secured areas only

-To make this transition seamless we will transfer possession of the key, fob, or security code for your secured recycling area directly to Waste Management before October 1.
+To make this transition seamless we will transfer possession of the key, fob, or security code for your secured recycling area directly to MMBC's service provider before October 3.

 If you prefer to transfer the key, fob, or security code directly, phone 3-1-1 to ask to have it returned to you.

-If we return it to you, you will be responsible for contacting Waste Management and transferring possession of the key, fob, or code.
+If we return it to you, you will be responsible for contacting the new service provider and transferring possession of the key, fob, or code.